Xqhare/nyx/design/design.md

 		After further research, it seems to be not the best option to go for.
 However avoiding cloning seems to be a good idea.
 	Box is not copyable, so linked lists are no real help either.
 		I'll stay with VecDeque's for now, however a cursor or using a db with caching built in are some options to consider.
+	This rabbithole was a lot deeper than expected.
+After 3 days of reading I realized I was going at this backwards:
+		I only need a pointer to the data held as Appstate to draw it to screen, no mutability needed here.
+		Once every polling rate interval I need to mutate it.
+			- The mutation will have significant overhead (with new data fetching and all) With this in mind, I now believe Rc<VecDeque> or Arc<VecDeque> to be the better way of doing this.
+	To help with Ref F2, I believe Arc<Mutex<VecDeque>> to be the thing to go for.

+F2: Mutation of Appstate
+	As Appstate will be mutated at least once every polling interval, it seems adviceable to do this in a seperate thread and passing the new appstate back as a Arc.
+	Waiting with a .join() defeats the purpose, as drawing could be interrupted.
+The graphs need 60fps obviously!

 ## UI